woodk3268/ibdp/ibdp/논문 리딩/MapReduce.md

 ---
 **원문:**

 The vast majority of our map and reduce operators are deterministic, and the fact that our semantics are equivalent to a sequential execution in this case makes it very easy for programmers to reason about their program’s behavior.
-When the map and/or reduce operators are nondeterministic, we provide weaker but still reasonable semantics.
-In the presence of nondeterministic operators, the output of a particular reduce task R1 is equivalent to the output for R1 produced by a sequential execution of the nondeterministic program.
-However, the output for a different reduce task R2 may correspond to the output for R2 produced by a different sequential execution of the nondeterministic program.

 ---